The Definition of Morality

 Although the morality of a group or society may derive from its religion, morality and religion are not the same thing, even in that case.
 Morality is only a guide to conduct, whereas religion is always more than this.
 For example, religion includes stories about events in the past, usually about supernatural beings, that are used to explain or justify the behavior that it prohibits or requires.
 Although there is often a considerable overlap in the conduct prohibited or required by religion and that prohibited or required by morality, religions may prohibit or require more than is prohibited or required by guides to behavior that are explicitly labeled as moral guides, and may recommend some behavior that is prohibited by morality.
 Even when morality is not regarded as the code of conduct that is put forward by a formal religion, it is often thought to require some religious explanation and justification.
 However, just as with law, some religious practices and precepts are criticized on moral grounds, e.g., that the practice or precept involves discrimination on the basis of race, gender, or sexual orientation.

-When “morality” is used simply to refer to a code of conduct put forward by an actual group, including a society, even if it is distinguished from etiquette, law, and religion, it is being used in a descriptive sense.
+When “morality” is used simply to refer to a code of conduct endorsed by an actual group, including a society, even if it is distinguished from law and religion, it is being used in a descriptive sense.
 It is also being used in the descriptive sense when it refers to important attitudes of individuals.
 Just as one can refer to the morality of the Greeks, so one can refer to the morality of a particular person.
 This descriptive use of “morality” is now becoming more prominent because of the work of psychologists such as Jonathan Haidt (2006), who have been influenced by the views of David Hume (1751), including his attempt to present a naturalistic account of moral judgments.

 When “morality” is used in a descriptive sense, moralities can differ from each other quite extensively in their content and in the foundation that members of the society claim their morality to have.
 Some societies may claim that their morality, which is more concerned with purity and sanctity, is based on the commands of God.
 The descriptive sense of “morality”, which allows for the view that morality is based on religion in this way, picks out codes of conduct that are often in significant conflict with all normative accounts of morality.